Skip to content

 ggplot(ToothGrowth, aes(x=as.factor(dose), y=len, color=supp))+geom_boxplot()

-Suppose that the user wants to remove git_in_rstudio1.R from tracking, just check in the "File" pane and hit "Delete".
+Suppose that the user wants to remove git_in_rstudio1.R from tracking, just check the file in the "File" pane and hit "Delete".
 Notice that a red "D" appears next to the deleted file in the Git pane.

 Restoring Deleted File